kubeshop/testkube/docs/installing.md

 brew install testkube
 ```

-Or we're building a our own Homebrew tap for each release, so you can easily install latest Testkube version.
+Or we're building our own Homebrew tap for each release, so you can easily install latest Testkube version.

 ```sh
 brew tap kubeshop/homebrew-testkube